thumbtack/thumbprint/www/src/cms/components-ios/alert-banner.md

 * should be non-dismissible until a required action is completed
 * should have a link to resolve the required action
-* should have a reasonable character count to avoid being shown with ellipsis
+* should have a reasonable character count to avoid being partially shown with ellipsis

 ## Themes